A data-driven method for parametric PDE Eigenvalue Problems using Gaussian Process with different covariance functions

 Next, we consider the following non-uniform grid.
 The grid $G \subset \mathcal{M}$ is:

 $G = [-4.36, -4.04, -2.44, 1.73, 2.05, 4.94, 5.26, 8.14, 9.10]$

-Due to non-uniformity, some interpolation methods cannot be used.
-Furthermore, one doesn't expect that the error using spline methods will approach zero for denser but non-uniform grids.
-GPR, on the other hand, performs fairly well, as can be seen in Figure \ref{ev:GPRvsSplines}.
-In particular, it is able to estimate better regions when the second derivative is the largest.
+Due to non-uniformity, some interpolation methods do not work so well.
+Furthermore, one does not expect that the error using spline methods will approach zero when the size of the larger interval in the grid is not going to zero.
+GPR, on the other hand, performs fairly well, as can be seen in Fig. \ref{ev:GPRvsSplines}.
+In particular, it is able to estimate better regions where the second derivative is largest.